-«Computer Graphics Are for Losers»: Christoph Waltz Supported the Use of Practical Effects in Guillermo del Toro’s «Frankenstein»
+"Computer Graphics Are for Losers": Christoph Waltz Supports the Use of Practical Effects in Guillermo del Toro's \"Frankenstein\"

-«Computer Graphics Are for Losers»: Christoph Waltz Supported the Use of Practical Effects in Guillermo del Toro’s «Frankenstein»
+"Computer Graphics Are for Losers": Christoph Waltz Supports the Use of Practical Effects in Guillermo del Toro's \"Frankenstein\"

-The Venice Film Festival hosted a press conference for «Frankenstein» — a new version of Mary Shelley's classic novel by Guillermo del Toro.
-Christoph Waltz, known for Quentin Tarantino's films, became an unexpected center of attention.
-In the film, he played Heinrich Harlander, an arms dealer involved in Victor Frankenstein's experiments.
+The Venice Film Festival hosted a press conference for \"Frankenstein\", a new version of Mary Shelley's classic novel by Guillermo del Toro.
+Christoph Waltz, known for his roles in Quentin Tarantino's films, unexpectedly became the center of attention.
+In the film, he plays Heinrich Harlander, an arms dealer involved in Victor Frankenstein's experiments.

-Answering a question about the director's visual approach, Waltz uttered only one short line: «CGI is for losers».
+Answering a question about the director's visual approach, Waltz uttered only one short line: "CGI is for losers."
 This phrase was enough to become the main headline of the meeting.

-«Frankenstein» will be released in theaters on October 17, with a digital release on Netflix scheduled for November 7.
+\"Frankenstein\" will be released in theaters on October 17, with a digital release on Netflix scheduled for November 7.

 Загрузка Youtube видео...